College of Integrative Sciences and Arts policies

 To be considered in academic good standing in the College of Integrative Sciences and Arts, students must achieve a cumulative GPA of 2.00 or higher.

-Students who do not achieve a 2.00 GPA will be placed on university academic probation and must meet with an advisor to discuss academic success strategies.
+Students who do not achieve a 2.00 GPA will be placed on university academic probation and must meet with an academic success advisor to discuss academic success strategies.
 Students on academic probation will be required to take UNI 220 Mindset Connections.
 UNI 220 will appear on the students' DARS as a graduation requirement.
-In addition, students who have fewer than 24 credit hours will be required to participate in the ASU PASS program.

 Within one semester, a student on academic probation must do one of the following:

 Students who fail to meet the criteria for continued probation may be disqualified from ASU.
 Students who have been disqualified may attend summer sessions but not fall or spring sessions.

 Once readmitted, the student may be placed on academic probation for at least one semester.
 Students on probation will have one semester to raise their cumulative or semester GPA to meet ASU academic good standing (2.00).
 Failure to do so will result in disqualification from the university.

-All students are encouraged to seek advising from their academic success specialist (academic advisor) prior to registration.
+All students are encouraged to seek advising from their academic success advisor prior to registration.
 Students must review the academic calendar each semester for information and deadlines pertaining to enrollment including course adds, drops and withdrawals.

 The following students in the College of Integrative Sciences and Arts must receive advising clearance prior to course registration: